scikit-learn-contrib/py-earth/pyearth/test/pathological_data/readme.txt

 next_pair method of the ForwardPasser class assumed they were.
 Now next_pair applies the weights after calling apply.
 The same data set exposed issue 51, in which user-specified endspans were not used.
 This test case covers both issues.

+issue_195:
+This data set exposed a bug when you do not use pruning and only linear variables.
+In the forward pass a variable could be added more than once.
+This data set covers this issue.